quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  and optionally fragmenting and reassembling packets.

 **Instance**: A logical component of an Endpoint that implements the SCHC protocol, including header compression, fragmentation, and context management.

+**Context**: A set of rules and parameters that define how SCHC operations are performed by `Instances` that implement this `Context`.
+It includes the Set of Rules (SoR) and the parser ID.

 **Session**: A communication session between two SCHC Instances that share a common context for compression and fragmentation operations.
-Whenever the SCHC Context is updated, a new `Session` is established.
+Whenever the SCHC `Context` is updated, a new or updated `Session` is established.

 **Domain**: A logical grouping of SCHC Instances that share a common set of `Contexts` for compression and fragmentation operations.